Shubham0Rajput/image-determination-with-YOLO-method/README.md

 Also
 ---------------------------------
-The already stored photo to Detection of Cat and Dog can be changed
+The already stored photo to Detection of object can be changed
 #### Change the "image" in code ####